-- The chair who must hold doctoral research faculty (DRF) status and be a faculty member of the Rinker School. - The co-chair or first member must hold DRF status be a faculty member within the College of DCP. - An additional member must hold either graduate research faculty (GRF) status or DRF status and either be a faculty member within the College of DCP. - One member must be an external member from a college at the University of Florida other than the College of DCP, who must hold GRF or DRF status. - Note, a member without GRF status at our outside UF may be appointed if that person has a special area of expertise required for the committee.
-The committee chair must write a brief justification for adding the Special Member and obtain the Special Member's curriculum vitae.
-After submission to the Graduate School, the appointment of the Special Member will either be approved or denied. - If the student has chosen a minor, then a member must be drawn from the unit representing that discipline.
+- The chair who must hold doctoral research faculty (DRF) status and be a faculty member of the Rinker School. - The co-chair or first member must hold DRF status be a faculty member of the Rinker School. - O An additional member must hold either graduate research faculty (GRF) status or DRF status and be a faculty member within the College of DCP. - One member must be an external member from a college at the University of Florida other than the College of DCP, who must hold GRF or DRF status. - Note, a faculty member without GRF status or a person outside of UF may be appointed to a committee, if that person has a special area of expertise required for the dissertation.
+The committee chair must write a brief justification for adding the Special Member and obtain the potential Special Member's curriculum vitae.
+After submission to the Graduate School, the appointment of the Special Member will either be approved or denied. - o If the student has chosen a minor, then a committee member must be drawn from the unit representing that discipline.
 If the student has more than one minor, the committee must include a member from each unit representing those disciplines.

 The supervisory committee should comprise faculty members that, collectively, provide expertise across all relevant aspects of the student's chosen field of research.
+Mr. Joseph Carroll will be able to confirm the DRF and GRF status of the PhD committee.